techidaily/site-games-able/source/_posts/building-better-games-through-model-efficiency.md

 * **Remove Hidden Faces** : Faces that the player will never see don’t need to be loaded into your game.
 The backs of buildings, the underside of a vehicle, and pieces of geometry that are below ground can usually be removed.
 This is the manual version of occlusion mapping.
 * **Remove Duplicate/Redundant Faces** : Duplicate faces should always be deleted, but you should also look for faces that aren’t necessary.
 A square, for example, only needs to have one face.
 If it has two triangular faces, dissolve them both to replace them with a single face.
-* **Object Merging** : Loading one object is always better than loading two or three.[Merging 3D objects in Blender](https://www.makeuseof.com/merge-objects-in-blender/) and[other game development software](https://www.makeuseof.com/tag/five-free-game-development-tools-make-your-own-games/) is easy, and it's a great way to reduce your resource costs.
+* **Object Merging** : Loading one object is always better than loading two or three.[Merging 3D objects in Blender](https://www.makeuseof.com/merge-objects-in-blender/) and [other game development software](https://www.makeuseof.com/tag/five-free-game-development-tools-make-your-own-games/) is easy, and it's a great way to reduce your resource costs.

 ### Automated Geometry Optimization